J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdownload_data.sh&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

-Pretty simple; the script just downlaods the files and moves them to a datasets directory.
+The script downloads the files and moves them to a datasets directory.
 One thing to note is that the datasets do take up a lot of memory.
 Also, I got a few errors while unzipping the files... which I ignored...

 Next up was writing the dataset class.
-PyTorch already includes dataset classes for MS COCO, and a generic dataset class that works for WikiArt, so I wanted to leverage those.
-However, technically one datapoint is one image from both datasets, and thus a style transfer dataset would have size length(wikiart) * length(mscoco), or around 10 billion, which is not reasonable.
+PyTorch already includes dataset classes for MS COCO, and a generic dataset class that works for WikiArt, so I leveraged those.However, technically one datapoint is one image from both datasets, and thus a style transfer dataset would have size length(wikiart) * length(mscoco), or around 10 billion, which is not reasonable.

-One way around this would be to have an IterableDataset; these doesn't decide ahead of time which datapoint comes next.
-One one hand this would allow the model to always see new examples.
-However it wouldn't allow me to train the model on the same examples each epoch of training (which is useful for debugging, we'll see this soon).
-Another way is to pick a random set of datapoints ahead of time; in this case the model wouldn't be seeing new data, but would be able to fully train on just a few examples.
+The IterableDataset class solves the big dataset problem; it doesn't decide ahead of time which datapoints will appear.
+On one hand this allows the model to always see new examples.
+However it wouldn't allow me to train the model on just a few examples, as new examples would always be chosen.
+Another fix is to pick a random fixed set of datapoints ahead of time; in this case the model wouldn't be seeing new data, but debugging on the same few examples would be easy.
 I ended up implementing both methods; the former for large-scale training, and the latter for debugging.

 Now lets dive into the dataset code.
 I'll only explain the IterableDataset version, as I think there's more to learn there.
 The whole thing is [here](https://github.com/J3698/AdaIN-reimplementation/blob/main/data.py).

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdata.py%23L18-L21&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

-This function just returns the transforms we want to apply to each item in the dataset.
+This function returns the transforms we want to apply to each item in the dataset.
 One reason we resize is for memory efficiency.
-Additionally, throughout the model the dimension of the images get halfed a bunch and then doubled a bunch; if the dimension is ever odd before halving then the input and output image sizes will be different, and we won't be able to compare the input and output images.
+Additionally, throughout the model the dimension of the images get halfed repeatedly and then doubled repeatedly; if the dimension is ever odd before halving, then the input and output image sizes will be different, and we won't be able to compute a loss between them.
 The crop forces the model to be able to adapt more during training, but probably isn't necessary.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdata.py%23L24-L35&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>